 R = V/I (Ω)

 - For all the three readings, the R-value is the same and constant.

 - The ratio of potential difference V and current I is the resistance of a resistor.

 - With the help of the graph between V and I, Ohm’s law is verified as the plot is a straight line.

-- Thick copper wires are used as connecting wires and using sandpaper, their insulation is removed.
+- Thick copper wires should be used as connecting wires and using sandpaper, their insulation should be removed.